aetheris-nova/lexicanum/codices/ordos/ordo-administratorum/_index.md

 ## Exordium

-The **Ordo Administratorum** stands at the heart of Aetheris Nova, its members the stewards of order, governance, and the will of Aetheris Nova.
+{{< components/dropcap-paragraph "The **Ordo Administratorum** stands at the heart of Aetheris Nova, its members the stewards of order, governance, and the will of Aetheris Nova." >}}

 Bound by their solemn oaths, they ensure the will of the collective is enacted and that the machinations of the organization run with unwavering precision.